tbosch/jasmine-ui/README.md

 ----------

 * wait until end of asynchronous operations
+* mock the loaded application with callbacks from the test.
 * works well with single and multi page applications
 * Supports Firefox, Chrome, Safari and IE7+.
 * Supports mobile Safari, mobile Chrome and mobile IE 7+.